 Circle hooks appear to reduce the capture of turtles because they are wider at their narrowest point than J hooks and tuna hooks, making it difficult for the circle hook to fit inside a turtle's mouth.
 If a turtle does bite a circle hook, they are less likely to be deeply hooked (where the hook is swallowed down the throat or pierces the roof of the mouth), making it easier to dehook the turtle.
 Lightly hooked turtles also have a greater chance of surviving than deeply hooked turtles (Gilman et al 2007, 2010).
-All vessels shall use only circle hooks as per the Shark Finning and ETP Bycatch Mitigation Policy in Appendix B.
+All vessels shall use only circle hooks as per the Shark and turtle conservation policy in Appendix A.